ODOV: Benchmark the Open-Domain Open-Vocabulary Object Detection: ODOV Object Detection Benchmark

 \subsection{Preliminary Experiments on OD-LVIS}

 We investigate the impact of OD-LVIS on existing detector.
-Take the haze and noise for example, we evaluate the SOTA OVD method CLIPSelf (ViT-B/16)~\cite{wu2023clipself} in Table~\ref{tab:6344}, where $m$ and $k$ control the levels of haze and noise, respectively (larger values indicate more severe shifts).
-Results show that as domain shifts increase, model performance declines significantly, demonstrating the necessity of the studying on ODOV detection and OD-LVIS benchmark. {In the \textit{supplementary materials}, we present more details and example images of various conditions/styles in OD-LVIS.}
+Take the haze and noise for example, we evaluate the SOTA OVD method F-ViT (DeCLIP ViT-B/16)~\cite{wang2025declip} in Table~\ref{tab:degra}, where $m$ and $k$ control the levels of haze and noise, respectively (larger values indicate more severe shifts).
+Results show that as domain shifts increase, model performance declines significantly, demonstrating the necessity of the studying on ODOV detection and OD-LVIS benchmark.